LDAP connection

 To manage compatibility with Windows world, Samba stores a specific hash

-of the password in a second attribute (sambaNTpassword
+of the password in a second attribute (sambaNTpassword).
+It also

 manage these attributes: